jdh-observer/boXXEPfnFTRe/article.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->

 One potential implication of allowing purchase in the rules of the game is that it might level the playing field, by giving players with an unfavorable _chushen_ the chance to make up for their disadvantage.
 This is suggested by the rules themselves which strongly encourage Students of Astronomy and Medicine to bail out from their _chushen_.
-Table [10](#table-451-*), which displays the average outcomes of players by _chushen_ with purchase shows that this is indeed the case.
+[Table 9](#anchor-table-451-*), which displays the average outcomes of players by _chushen_ with purchase shows that this is indeed the case.
 Firstly, purchase significantly reduces the number of hops until retirement for all players.
 Secondly, it reduces both losses and gains for most players, thus leveling the final results.
 There are exceptions.
-In comparison to Table [10](#table-441-*), showing the situation without the purchase, the average results of which are also reproduced in Table [10](#table-451-*), some positions may turn their (average) fate from negative to positive (P5, P15) or from positive to negative (P11, P12).
-Observe that due to the lower number of total playthroughs, the hereditary positions are not included in Table [10](#table-451-*), since they were not visited enough times to obtain reliable results.
+In comparison to [Table 7](#anchor-table-441-*), showing the situation without the purchase, the average results of which are also reproduced in [Table 9](#anchor-table-451-*), some positions may turn their (average) fate from negative to positive (P5, P15) or from positive to negative (P11, P12).
+Observe that due to the lower number of total playthroughs, the hereditary positions are not included in [Table 9](#anchor-table-451-*), since they were not visited enough times to obtain reliable results.
 Due to their immediate gain of a significant amount of money, we expect that they would retain an advantage above other positions.

 <!-- #endregion -->